 Spirulina is a popular supplement and ingredient made from blue-green algae.
+While it has several benefits, you may be wondering if it comes with any side effects.

 This article reviews the potential downsides and side effects of spirulina.